-Chiropractic Biophysics (CBP) is the most evidence based and researched method in the Chiropractic profession.
-It is based upon science and proven techniques that help to restore the spine back to better alignment and alleviate pain and discomfort from its source.
-There are over 200 peer reviewed research on CBP analysis, technique and patient outcomes.
+There are many different schools of thought and practices within Chiropractic itself – Chiropractic Biophysics (CBP) is the most evidence based and well researched method in the profession today.
+Fundamental to the method is a reliance on scientific research and validation of its core concepts, and a focus on ongoing testing and improvement.
+CBP techniques can help to restore the spine back to better alignment and alleviate pain and discomfort at its source.
+Today, there are well over 200 peer reviewed research papers on CBP analysis, technique and patient outcomes.

 Dr Paul Irvine (Doctor Of Chiropractic) was first introduced to CBP when he started in Chelmsford in 2003, having had no prior knowledge or experience of it.
-Once he developed his new skills and knowledge he found that patient results were more lasting and he could help with more difficult cases that traditional chiropractic hadn’t been successful in helping.
+Once he developed his new skills and knowledge, he found that patient results were longer lasting and that he could help with more difficult cases than by using “traditional” chiropractic alone.

 In chiropractic, there is no replacement for a skilled set of chiropractic hands to find and correct spinal misalignments and subluxation.
 However, CBP takes this care to a higher level in its understanding of spinal and postural mechanics and how to correct them.

 First defined in December 1980, Chiropractic BioPhysics (or CBP) Technique, was originally named by Drs.
 Donald Harrison, Deanne Harrison, and Daniel Murphy for “physics applied to biology in chiropractic”.